Raja-Raman/MqttChart/README.md

 The MPAndroid chart is from:
 https://github.com/PhilJay/MPAndroidChart

-[There are no warranties of any sort for this code]
+[Disclaimer: There are no warranties of any sort for this code]